 Outside the village Syrmeso, near Neapolis, there are two monasteries dating back in the 16th century, which are no longer inhabited, and only their main churches survive.
-The first one is the male monastery of Saint Anthony and the second is the nunnery of Santa Barbara.
+The first one is the male monastery of Saint Anthony (Agios Antonios)and the second is the nunnery of Saint Barbara (Agia Varvara).

 The church of Saint Anthony is a single- vaulted temple with a simple semicircular arch.
 Around the church and in all directions you will see the abandoned monastic complex.

 - 1590: Emmanuel Koudoumnis and George Karistinos grant their land to the monk Nicodemus Kalochrysos so as to build two monasteries.

 - 1590-1591: Nicodemus builds the first convent of Santa Barbara.

 - 1591-95: Nicodemus builds the male monastery of St. Anthony.

 - 1608: Saint Anthony becomes a property of the nearby Areti Monastery.

 - 1617: Saint Anthony is converted into a nunnery.